Heritage & Heritage Sites

 The Schulhof Foundation for the Restoration of the Medieval Synagogue in Buda

-Downtown Jewish District (6th and 7th Districts)
+Downtown Jewish District (7th Districts)

 Synagogues